littlecastrum/minesweeper/README.md

 Since the amount of data saved is very small and there is no security concerns `localstorage` was prefered to `IndexDB` for simplicity.
 A hook was provided to simplify even more the logic

+For reduction of complexity the game have 3 levels (Easy, Medium & Hard) which are the only options available to players at the moment